 - Applicants selected for an interview will be contacted by a staff member from UCF.

 - The interview process (over the phone) will take approximately 30 minutes.

-- Applicants accepted onto the 4K will have to complete the registration process which includes filling out rider information forms and paying a $100 registration fee.
+- Applicants accepted onto the 4K will have to complete the registration process which includes filling out participant information forms and paying a $100 registration fee.

 - Those who register after November 1st will be assigned a team based on a lottery system.

 - To start, click the “Start Your Adventure” button below on this page.

 Logistics: Our runners will run anywhere from 6-16 miles per day, most often averaging about 10-12 miles per day.
 Runners will cross the country in a relay-style format.
 During the trip, team members will be partnered up, running with the same teammate for their day’s miles, but a different teammate each day.
 There are rest days every 3-6 days where runners will have the opportunity to engage with local communities through service and education.
 Running pairs will be dropped along the route in two-mile increments.
 Each team will be provided with three support vehicles to facilitate the relay running and carry gear.
 The driving responsibilities will be split between the team members daily.
 At the end of each runner’s segment, they will have time to rest in the support van.

 Accommodations: The teams are hosted by churches, schools, gyms, YMCA’s, rotary clubs, etc. Members of the communities come together to provide a safe place for each team to sleep.
 The teams will occasionally camp when they pass through National Parks or more rural communities.
 Each team will be provided with tents for these occasions.